MicrosoftDocs/fabric-docs/docs/get-started/decision-guide-data-store.md

 ## Scenarios

-Review these scenarios for help with choosing between using a lakehouse or a data warehouse in Fabric.
+Review these scenarios for help with choosing a data store in Fabric.

 ### Scenario 1